tlverse/tlverse-handbook/07-tmle3.md

 ### Define the variable roles

-We'll use the common W (covariates), A (treatment/intervention), Y (outcome) data structure. `tmle3` needs to know what variables in the dataset correspond to each of these roles.
+We'll use the common $W$ (covariates), $A$ (treatment/intervention), $Y$ (outcome) data structure. `tmle3` needs to know what variables in the dataset correspond to each of these roles.
 We use a list of character vectors to tell it.
 We call this a "Node List" as it corresponds to the nodes in a Directed Acyclic Graph (DAG), a way of displaying causal relationships between variables.

 ```r